Shrixxx/CS210-Git/README.md

 This is just for the convenience of finding files and making sure they don't all have the same name.

 Thank you :)

-<sup> ps if the college has a problem with this contatct me and i'll take it down </sup>